ComedicChimera/EmoGZ/README.md

 If your platform currently lacks a binary, you can build it local yourself.

  1. Clone this repository and delete the files you don't need. (bin directory, README.md, and test.ejz)
- 2. Download and install [https://golang.org/](Go) for your computer.
+ 2. Download and install [Go](https://golang.org/) for your computer.
  3. Navigate to the directory that you have downloaded EmoGZ to.
  4. Run the command: `go build -o emo.exe main.go`.

-*Note: Once you have download your binary make sure to rename it to **emo** and create a PATH variable to it if you want the following build command to work as described.*
+*Note: Once you have download your binary make sure to rename it to **emo** (with executable extension) and create a PATH variable to it if you want the following build command to work as described.*

 ## Building EmoGZ